 Facilitating subjects are highly respected by universities and the more you take, the more degree options you keep open.
 Note that maths is a requirement for many degrees (not just maths!) so be aware of the consequences if you decide against taking maths.

-Obviously, if you’ve already decided you want to pursue an arts degree/course, music, art etc will be more relevant than say history (despite its facilitating subject status) to making that happen.
+Obviously, if you’ve already decided you want to pursue an arts degree/course, music, art etc will be more relevant than say history (despite its facilitating subject status) to

 Getting advice and talking your choices through with teachers and parents is a good idea, but ultimately it’s your decision. (don’t let others decide for you!)